sudo-self/Rpi-shairport-sync/TROUBLESHOOTING.md

 **Solution**

-You have to allow connections to your Pi from remote devices.
+You have to allow connections to your Shairport Sync device from remote devices.
 To do so, after re-enabling UFW (see last step of the previous section), enter the following commands in shell:

 ```
 sudo ufw allow from 192.168.1.1/16 to any port 3689 proto tcp